6.3: Kinetics with Enzymes

 \end{equation}

-The reason is that in the derivation, the equations for both the forward and reverse rates must have terms for the reverse and forward reactions, respectively.
+The reason is that, in the derivation, the equations for both the forward and reverse rates must include terms for the forward and reverse reactions, respectively.

 A simple derivation shows that this is the equation for the reversible conversion of substrate to product.